Featured Book

 Though Shannon wrote them to get the attention of New Hampshire (USA) government offices, and fix a broken child protection system, her story has resonated with readers worldwide.

-If you’re interested in a raw, unedited, and heartbreaking story, read Momma, Don’t Hit Me!
+If you’re interested in a raw, unedited, and heartbreaking story, read the first book in this series, Momma, Don’t Hit Me!

 Links We Love